westcoastwinner/blog/English-beautifulSentences.md

 2.Yoon, 64, appeared noticeably slimmer and his hair greyer and cropped short, after more than two months out of public view in [prison](https://www.reuters.com/world/asia-pacific/south-koreas-former-president-yoon-attend-hearing-detention-warrant-2025-07-09/) and having refused to attend trial since early July citing health reasons.

+3.Japanese government bond (JGB) yields have risen **on the prospect of Takaichi deploying** a big spending package that adds to the country's huge debt pile and worsens its already tattered finances.